Not sure about what apprenticeships are, how long they take, or what they involve?

 Marine sector apprenticeships are available to any person aged over 16 who is not in full time education and who is eligible to work in the UK.

-Some apprenticeships also have certain entry requirements, which are detailed on the specific apprenticeship frameworks or standards.
+Some apprenticeships also have certain entry requirements, which are detailed on the specific apprenticeship standard.

 What are the benefits in undertaking an apprenticeship?